LCRA increases enforcement on illegal diversions

 On July 28, 2014, LCRA General Manager Phil Wilson announced that LCRA is cracking down on people who take water from the Highland Lakes or lower Colorado River without a valid contract.
 LCRA asks anyone who spots a possible violation to report it to LCRA.

 “LCRA is committed to protecting the water supply for this region,” Wilson said.
 “People are required to have a contract and pay for water they take from the lakes.
 It’s only fair that everyone who takes water from the lakes or the river plays by the same rules.
 It’s the right thing to do, it’s the fair thing to do, and it’s the law.”

-Residential property owners can obtain a three-year contract from LCRA to pump water from one of the lakes.
+Residential property owners can obtain a three-year contract from LCRA to pump water from one of the Highland Lakes.
 The following documents provide more information on applying for a contract.

 Once-per-week watering enforced during extreme drought